Tucson's craft distilling industry muscling into brewing's territory

 “I saw firsthand these really cool ways that people have traditionally been making alcohol and how different it was from the modern industrial paradigm in the U.S.,” she said.

-The couple rolled out their signature cacao-infused Six Sky whiskey in June 2019, sourcing the blue corn from the Ute Mountain Utes and the cacao husks from Tucson candy maker Monsoon Chocolate.
+The couple rolled out their signature cacao-infused Six Sky whiskey in June 2019, sourcing the blue corn from the Ute Mountain Utes and the Yavapai Apaches and the cacao husks from Tucson candy maker Monsoon Chocolate.
 The so-called heirloom grains are grown by tribal farmers and closely resemble the grains used in early American distilling, Caroli said.

 The Town Under Black distilling process also follows heritage traditions, including an open fermentation process that lends the whiskey more flavor and complexity.